tyhsu389/uphl_reference_free/README.md

 # Run the pipeline
 $ snakemake -j --use-conda
 ```
+Results will be located in the `uphl_reference_free-master/salmonella/seqsero` \
+folder.

 ### Run the _E. coli_ pipeline.
 This pipeline only runs SerotypeFinder and ResFinder on the assembled contigs \